jolie/website/www/downloads.md

 ```

 In case you change the directory for `install.launcher_dir`, make sure that it
-is included in your your PATH environment variable.
-You can find some
+is included in your your PATH environment variable (similarly to what explained
-instructions on managing environment variables in Windows XP at this
+[here](https://www.java.com/en/download/help/path.xml) for Java).
+Please note
-[link](http://support.microsoft.com/kb/310519).
-Please note that using paths
+that using paths with spaces may cause problems in Windows and need special
-with spaces may cause problems in Windows and need special handling.
+handling.

 Finally, execute <kbd>ant dist-install</kbd>, following the on-screen
 instructions at the end of the installation procedure regarding environment